atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Example:**

-Look up the value of the key `@<you>:phone@alice` (the key is created and shared by @alice and lives on their secondary server where the key is intentionally shared with you).
+Look up the value of the key `@<you>:phone@alice` (the key is created and shared by @alice and lives on their atServer where the key is intentionally shared with you).

 `lookup:phone@alice`